Pope Eugene III: Pontificate

 In June 1148, Eugene III returned to Italy and took up his residence at Viterbo.
 He was unable to return to Rome due to the popularity of Arnold of Brescia, who opposed papal temporal authority, in the city.
 He established himself at Ptolemy II's fortress in Tusculum, the closest town to Rome at which he could safely install himself, on 8 April 1149.
 There he met the returning Crusader couple Louis VII of France and Eleanor of Aquitaine, who were by then barely on speaking terms given the strains of the failed Crusade and the rumors of Eleanor's incestuous adultery during the Crusade.
 Eugene, "a gentle, kind-hearted man who hated to see people unhappy" attempted to assuage the pain of the failed Crusade and their failing marriage by insisting that they slept in the same bed and "by daily converse to restore the love between them".
 His efforts were unsuccessful, and two years later Eugene agreed to annul the marriage on the grounds of consanguinity.

 Eugene stayed at Tusculum until 7 November.
-At the end of November 1149, through the aid of the king of Sicily, he was again able to enter Rome, but the atmosphere of open hostility from the Comune soon compelled him to retire (June 1150).
+At the end of November 1149, through the aid of the king of Sicily, he was again able to enter Rome, but the atmosphere of open hostility from the Commune soon compelled him to retire (June 1150).
 Emperor Frederick I Barbarossa promised to aid Eugene against his subjects who had revolted but the support never came.
 Eugene III died at Tivoli on 8 July 1153.
 Though the citizens of Rome resented Eugene III's effort to assert his temporal authority, they recognized him as their spiritual lord.
 Until the day of his death he continued to wear the coarse habit of a Cistercian monk under his robe.
 He was buried in the Vatican with every mark of respect.